 What can cause a hold: fines, late tuition, late fees, missing transcripts, missing immunization documents, or bouncing email.

-You can see if you have a hold at any time in your “to-do” box in my.evergreen.edu.
-Click through to see what kind of hold, who to contact, and whether if affects your registration.
-You'll still need to talk to someone to get your hold lifted after you resolve the problem.
+See if you have a hold in your “to-do” box in My Evergreen.
+Click through to see what kind of hold, who to contact, and whether it affects your registration.
+You’ll still need to talk to someone to have a hold lifted after you resolve the problem.

-Holds can be placed at any time!
-Be sure to check before registration opens to make sure you don't have any holds that could keep you from registering.
+Holds can be placed at any time.
+Check before registration opens to be sure you don't have any holds that could keep you from registering.

 Take leave without losing ground

 If you have completed at least one quarter at Evergreen, you can choose to not register for classes for up to four quarters (including summer) and still be considered a student at Evergreen.
-Your college email will continue to be active during this time and you will continue to receive college emails at that address.
+Your college email will remain active during this time and you will continue to receive college emails at that address.

 You can formally declare a leave of absence, so that financial aid knows to adjust your package.
 You'll indicate when you are planning to return to Evergreen on the leave form.